 Budgeting & Bookkeeping for Program Managers

 This course provides the students an opportunity to learn the basics of budgeting and bookkeeping.
 The course of study will help prepare program and profit center managers to develop and manage their budgets and expenditures.
 They will also have the opportunity to learn to use accounting information and make monetary and financial decisions.
 The relationship between organizations and the national economy and monetary decisions will also be discussed.
-Prerequisites: PBIS 187, 188 or 189 or Math 109; also, Lib Stds 315 or Lib Stds 325 or Pub Admin 362 or department consent.
+Prerequisites: Satisfaction of USP math requirements; also, Lib Stds 315 or Lib Stds 325 or Pub Admin 362 or department consent.